 Selection process and training

-All PEP-PAGE projects are carefully selected after a thorough review process involving several rounds of evaluation and leading to the presentation/discussion of shortlisted proposals to an audience of peers and PEP-affiliated international experts during one of PEP’s annual conferences.
+All PEP-PAGE projects are carefully selected after a thorough review process involving several rounds of evaluation and leading to the presentation/discussion of shortlisted proposals to an audience of peers and PEP-affiliated international experts during a PEP conference.

-One new feature of the PAGE II initiative is that all members of shortlisted applicant teams will be invited to participate in a distance (online) training course in the specific research methods/tools to be applied in their project.
-Only those who successfully complete this course will be invited to move forward in the selection process.
+One new feature of the PAGE II initiative is that all members of shortlisted applicant teams are invited to participate in a distance (online) training course in the specific research methods/tools to be applied in their project.
+Only those who successfully complete these courses are then invited to present their project proposal at one of the PEP Annual Conferences.

 For the analysis of specific and country-relevant policy issues